 Entophile?

-Eventually the guy retired and I was finally able to get into my old Entomologist position.
-I was even in the same cubicle when I started almost 16 years ago.
-The only problem now was a global pandemic.
+Eventually the guy in my old position retired, and I was finally able to be an entomologist again.
+I was even in the same cubicle when I started almost 16 years earlier.
+The problem now was COVID.
 No one was in the office, and there was no travel.
-I was finally back to being entomologist, but it was definitely not the same.
+I was finally back to being an entomologist, but it was definitely not the same.
 I have to say though, I was still a lot happier, and I felt my old identity coming back.

 This gets back to my identity.
-Am I really still an entophile?
-I’m still into bugs, but I don’t feel that same zeal.
+Am I still an entophile?
+I’m still into bugs, but I don’t feel the same zeal.
 Maybe I am just out of practice.
 I do know that I want to start writing in this blog again, but I can’t say it is for certain going to be about insects all the time.
 Probably too late to change the name though.

 Guam CRB Before and After Pics